-The Kuebler Group seeks candidates for an anticipated postdoctoral position in nanophotonics.
-The postdoctoral scholar will work with a multidisciplinary team at the Air Force Research Lab and other partners to simulate, design, fabricate, and characterize nanophotonic devices that leverage self-collimation and controlled defects to control the flow of light .
-Domestic and international candidates having a strong background in photonics, microfabrication, electromagnetics, optical physics, or related disciplines are encouraged to contact us for more information.
-The successful applicant will hold a PhD in a related field and be willing to learn a variety of new methods, including multiphoton lithography, scanning electron microscopy, laser-based optical characterization, LabView and instrumentation development, and simulation by finite-difference time-domain and related methods.
-The position will include significant non-technical professional training that helps the scholar advance toward their career goals.
-Candidates are encourage to send their resume directly to Professor Stephen M. Kuebler at firstname.lastname@example.org.
+The Kuebler Group seeks candidates for a postdoctoral position in nanophotonics.
+The postdoctoral scholar will work with a multidisciplinary team at the Air Force Research Laboratory and other partners to simulate, design, fabricate, and characterize nanophotonic devices that leverage self-collimation and controlled defects to direct the flow of light .
+Domestic and international candidates having a strong background in photonics, microfabrication, electromagnetics, optical physics, or related disciplines are encouraged to apply.
+The successful applicant will hold a PhD in a related field and be eager to learn new techniques, including multiphoton lithography, scanning electron microscopy, laser-based optical characterization, LabView and instrumentation development, and simulation by finite-difference time-domain and related methods.
+The position will include non-technical professional training that helps the scholar advance toward their career goal.
+Candidates should send their resume directly to Professor Stephen M. Kuebler at email@example.com.

 - R. C. Rumpf, J. J. Pazos, J. L. Digaum and S. M. Kuebler.
 “Spatially-variant periodic structures in electromagnetics.”
 Phil.
 Trans.
 Royal Soc.
 A. 2015, 373, 20140359-1 – 20140359-22, http://rsta.royalsocietypublishing.org/content/373/2049/20140359.article-info.